-Acorns is a six-year-old company based on the concept of investing and saving.
-The company recently announced that after its series E funding round, it has a total valuation of its assets and liabilities of $860 million.
-The latest cash inflow of $105 million led Acorns to be valued at $860 million in its latest funding.
+Acorns recently announced $300million series E funding round, it has a total valuation of its assets and liabilities of $2b.
+The latest cash inflow of $105 million led Acorns to be valued at $860 million in its previous funding.

 The amount of investment came from a number of recognized investors, namely Comcast Ventures, NBCUniversal, Bain Capital Ventures, BlackRock, TPG’s Rise Fund, and MSD Capital.

 At present, after this funding, NBCUniversal is the largest stakeholder in Acorns.
 Not only this, but NBCUniversal is now also a board member of the company.

 The CEO, Noah Kerner, in one of his statements, tells TechCrunch that “we thought everything had the right time to go public, and we will wait until that right time.”
 At present, as far as we can see, instead of going public, it is the best time to pursue a traditional IPO.

 Kerner also says that “in the meantime, we are looking forward to expanding our business and attracting more and more global customers.”
 In the past year, we have acquired two business units, and we are planning to acquire one more this year.
 Apart from this, our vision and goal are very clear-“growth and innovation.”

 The new valuation of the company is an outstanding and unexpected one.
 If calculated and measured in mathematical terms, then it is three times more than what it was in 2016.